meilisearch/documentation/references/documents.md

 <RouteHighlighter method="POST" route="/indexes/:index_uid/documents"/>

 Add a list of [documents](/guides/main_concepts/documents.md) or replace them if they already exist.
-If the provided index does not exist, it will be created.

 If you send an already existing document (same [id](/guides/main_concepts/documents.md#primary-key)) the **whole existing document** will be overwritten by the new document.
 Fields previously in the document not present in the new document are removed.